Is there anything I can do to make it more likely that the abuser's gun is taken away when I get an order of protection?

 - Ask the judge to check the boxes on the order of protection form that says the abuser (respondent) must surrender his/her guns and/or that the respondent's firearm license is suspended or revoked.
 If the judge agrees to do so, look to make sure that the boxes are checked on your order before leaving the courthouse.

-If the judge takes away the guns, you may also want to ask the judge to:
+If the judge orders that the abuser cannot have a gun, you may also want to ask the judge to:

 - Require the abuser to give his/her guns to the police or require the police to go to the abuser's house and get them.